-I didn't set out to become a sleep consultant.
+I didn't set out to become an infant sleep consultant.
 I became one because I needed someone like me, and she didn't exist.

 When my twin girls were born, I was already an older mum and the support I'd hoped would show up quietly disappeared as things got harder.
 No village.
 No backup.
 Just two babies, relentless sleep deprivation, and the particular kind of loneliness that comes from feeling like you should be coping better than you are.
 I'd scroll through forums and Instagram at 2am looking for answers, only to come away more confused and more defeated than before.